Ayoub-2/Proxy-Settings/README.md

-# Linux Settings for proxy
+# Proxy Settings for Linux
 I always suffer from switching to my academy network or any network using local proxy while using any linux based systems, i have to configure my package manager , my programms like git , curl , wget ... it's really a Headache, so i thougth i could juste create a script that easily switch between network with or without proxies.
 ## Installation